FAQ

 How can a parent be involved?

 We want our parents to cheer their kid(s) and team on in the stands!
 There may be times when we need a parent to help assist at practice or warm ups.
 Our program is led by paid coaches with a wide range of baseball experience.
 The desire is for parents to learn to let go and trust us so they can sit back and enjoy the game.
 Our expectation from spectators is to have positivity towards your player and the team as a whole.
 Players feed off of the negativity coming from the stands.
-Also, no one enjoys a negative fan who is loud and opinionated.
+No one enjoys a negative fan who is loud and opinionated.
 Coaching from the stands and disrespectful outbursts towards the coaches, umpires, and players will not be tolerated.